 Wakefield Corner National Historic District

-The Wakefield Heritage Commission is working to add many, many more photographs of buildings, historic sites and happenings, past and present, to these pages.
+The Wakefield Heritage Commission is working to add more photographs of buildings, historic sites and happenings, past and present, to these pages.
 Check back often as we add images and slideshows to this online archive.

 The Newichawannock Bridge and Canal is one of the few nationally designated historic sites that straddles two states, New Hampshire and Maine.